 What is OpenVPN Protocol?

 OpenVPN is an open source technology developed in 2002 by renowned programmer James Yonan.
 OpenVPN protocol was developed to strengthen site-to-site and point to point connections majorly for business users who connect to corporate networks from remote locations.
 OpenVPN was designed with a “custom” data security protocol that uses TLS/SSL cryptography (encryption) to secure online communications and data transfers.

 OpenVPN Security Architecture Review

-OpenVPN is considered one of the most secure & powerful tunneling protocols for the security it provides for authentication using pre-shared keys, usernames&passwords, and authentication certificates.
+OpenVPN ranks among the most secure & powerful tunneling protocols for the security it provides for authentication using pre-shared keys, usernames&passwords, and authentication certificates.
 Depending on the importance of OpenVPN connection, technology can use a mix of three to authenticate users making it really secure.
-To power its own encryption, developers of OpenVPN programmed the protocol to use the C Language based OpenSSL(a mod of SSL/TLS) encryption library.
+To power its own encryption, developers of OpenVPN programmed the protocol for using the C Language based OpenSSL(a mod of SSL/TLS) encryption library.

 OpenVPN Encryption Review

 OpenVPN can be used in conjunction with a wide variety of ciphers, cryptographic hash functions, and public-key cryptography standards.
 These include:

 OpenVPN can be customized for using a selection of different ciphering technologies, depending on the need some are so complex that not every VPN provider chooses to implement them.

 The successor of old DES standard, AES (Advanced Encryption Standard) also known as Rijndael, was adopted by the US National Institute of Standards and Technology in 2001.
 The brainchild of two Belgian programmers, AES allows creating blocks of 128bits compared to DES which could only create blocks of 64bits.